sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_examples/plot_torch_custom_backend_101.rst

  .. code-block:: none

-    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/_functorch/_aot_autograd/utils.py:135: UserWarning: Your compiler for AOTAutograd is returning a function that doesn't take boxed arguments.
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/_functorch/_aot_autograd/runtime_wrappers.py:2497: UserWarning: Your compiler for AOTAutograd is returning a function that doesn't take boxed arguments.
 Please wrap it with functorch.compile.make_boxed_func or handle the boxed arguments yourself.
-See https://github.com/pytorch/pytorch/pull/83137#issuecomment-1211320670 for rationale. warnings.warn(
+See https://github.com/pytorch/pytorch/pull/83137#issuecomment-1211320670 for rationale. out = call_func_at_runtime_with_args(
-    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/_functorch/_aot_autograd/utils.py:135: UserWarning: Your compiler for AOTAutograd is returning a function that doesn't take boxed arguments.
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/_functorch/_aot_autograd/runtime_wrappers.py:2497: UserWarning: Your compiler for AOTAutograd is returning a function that doesn't take boxed arguments.
 Please wrap it with functorch.compile.make_boxed_func or handle the boxed arguments yourself.
-See https://github.com/pytorch/pytorch/pull/83137#issuecomment-1211320670 for rationale. warnings.warn(
+See https://github.com/pytorch/pytorch/pull/83137#issuecomment-1211320670 for rationale. out = call_func_at_runtime_with_args(
-    Loss after epoch 1: 7306.994941711426
+    Loss after epoch 1: 7417.758756637573
-    Loss after epoch 2: 5580.023973464966
+    Loss after epoch 2: 5512.527643203735
-    Loss after epoch 3: 5281.798318862915
+    Loss after epoch 3: 5195.311376571655
     Training process has finished.

     OptimizedModule(